saeedafra/fum-link/readme.txt

-This is a link leven simulator for educational purposes.
+This is a link level simulator for educational purposes.